 Between 1990 and 2013, greenhouse gas emissions from industry fell substantially (-22.7 Mt).
 All of the effects studied contributed to the fall in emissions over the period, with the exception of the climate effect.
 The technical effect accounts for around half of this reduction.
 Over the period 1990-2013 as a whole, the technical effect (i.e. the difference between the total variation in emissions and the combined impact of other effects such as output, climate, structure and energy mix) made a positive contribution to the reduction of emissions, equivalent to a total of 11.6MtCO2eq or 0.5Mt per annum.
 This improvement is the result of greater energy efficiency and the development of new anti-pollution technologies.
 During the 1990s, fuel prices dropped (in constant currency).
-They then increased sharply in the 2000s, providing further impetus to energy efficiency in the industrial sector.
+They then increased sharply in the 2000s, providing further impetus to energy efficiency.
+Since 2006, the energy efficiency certificate scheme has helped to increase energy efficiency in the industrial sector.